Jamison Blowers, Senior Consultant

 Many companies perform regular physical inventory counts as part of their yearly financial accounting practices.
 For smaller operations, this count may take a few hours.
 Large companies with thousands of items typically halt operations for up to a week or more to perform a full physical inventory count.

-But in a fast-based supply chain, your business probably can’t afford to bring your operations to a halt just to count the number of products you have on hand.
+But in a fast-paced supply chain, your business probably can’t afford to bring your operations to a halt just to count the number of products you have on hand.

 Cycle counting is an inventory management option allowing you to count items in a designated area of the warehouse without stopping operations to perform a complete physical inventory.